saleh-coded/Task-Express-M3-Middlewares-noSQL/README.md

 1. Pass four arguments to your middleware's function: `err`, `req`, `res` and `next`.
 2. Set the response status to the error object's status.
 If it doesn't have a status, give it a default status of `500`.
 3. Send an object with the message from the error object as a JSON response.
 If the error object doesn't have a message, give it the following default message `Internal Server Error`.

-### Fetch Post Function

-In `controllers.js`, create a function called `fetchPost` that handles finding a post from the database by its ID.

-1. Pass this function two arguments: `postId` `next`.
-2. In a `try catch` statement, fetch the post by passing `postId` to `findById` if it exist.
-3. Return the found post.
-4. In your `catch` block, pass the error to `next` to trigger the error handling middleware.
-5. Don't forget to export your function.

 ## More Middlewares